ChloePrice/RTS/README.md

 ## Technology choices
   __HUE__
   Hue may be a **little bit expansive**.
 However it has a hella well-provided API which should perfectly fit my present and future needs.
 An important point is that Hue is working over a wifi bridge where all the hue elements are connected.
-This is great since I don't want my phone to just be a telecomande, by using the Hue's API, I can give order to every single part of the system through the hue bridge so that my raspberry can control everything.
+This is great since I don't want my phone to just be a remote-control, by using the Hue's API, I can give order to every single part of the system through the hue bridge so that my raspberry can control everything.
 An other point is that, as it's a famous brand, there are more chance that the products and the API support won't be discontinued in the futur.

 >There are some alternative to Hue (one is cheaper) but I really need to know if I can do everything I want. http://www.makeuseof.com/tag/philips-hue-alternatives/